-The manufacturing sector accounts for 15% GDP and provides around 33 million jobs in Europe.
-Europe is a frontrunner in manufacturing excellence with the vision of smart and connected factories swiftly becoming a reality.
-The industrial control and factory automation market, comprising control system manufacturers, field components manufacturer, systems integrators and software manufacturers is projected to reach USD153.3 billion by 2022.
-By 2025 additive manufacturing is expected to create a EUR6.3 bn opportunity in the consumer electronics, automotive and aerospace industries.
+The manufacturing sector accounts for 15% of GDP and provides around 33 million jobs in Europe.
+Europe is a frontrunner in manufacturing excellence, with its vision of smart and connected factories swiftly becoming a reality.
+The industrial control and factory automation market, comprising control system manufacturers, field components manufacturer, systems integrators and software manufacturers, is projected to reach \$153.3 billion by 2022.
+By 2025, additive manufacturing is expected to create a €6.3 billion opportunity in the consumer electronics, automotive and aerospace industries.